Yazaar/StreamElements-Local-Cloudbot/README.md

 <h1>Future plans:</h1>
 <p>- Webhooks, this is already in the works.
 A patch to support ngrok (publically available url) was released 2019-09-16.<br>
 Hopefully fully supported soon</p>
-<p>- Websites that are publically available for your viewers, this is already in the works.
-A patch to support ngrok (publically available url) was released 2019-09-16.
-(No plans when)</p>